Formal Power Series on Algebraic Cryptanalysis: Introduction

-For a non-semi-regular system appeared in cryptography, its Gr\"{o}bner basis is often computed within a smaller degree than the degree of regularity.
+A non-semi-regular system appeared in cryptography is often solved within a smaller degree than the degree of regularity in the semi-regular case.
 Namely, its solving degree is smaller than the degree of regularity.
-For a polynomial system whose components have the same degree, the first fall degree introduced by V. Dubois and N. Gama \cite{DG10} is defined by using its syzygies and captures the first degree at which occurs a non-trivial degree fall during the computing a Gr\"{o}bner basis.
-Since it often approximates the solving degree of a non-semi-regular system appeared in cryptography, the first fall degree is used for complexity estimation, but deciding its actual value is hard.
-Thus, in previous estimations \cite{DH11,Ver19}, an upper bound for the first fall degree has been investigated by constructing a non-trivial syzygy.
-These estimations depend on each cryptosystem and there is no a general estimation for the first fall degree.
+The first fall degree introduced by V. Dubois and N. Gama \cite{DG10} is defined by using non-trivial syzygies of the top homogeneous component and approximates the solving degree of a non-semi-regular system generated by some attacks.
+Since it is difficult to determine its actual value from large parameters in a cryptosystem, previous estimations \cite{DH11,DK11,DY13,Ver19} use an upper bound for the first fall degree.
+These works provide this upper bound by investigating a concrete non-trivial syzygy and are important for providing an accurate cryptanalysis for a given cryptosystem.
+However, the discussion for this upper bound depends on each cryptosystem and is not given to a general system.
 Moreover, a relation with the degree of regularity is not clear theoretically.

+In 2020, progress has been made in the complexity estimation for an attack generating a multi-graded polynomial system.
+For example, \cite{Nak20b} shows that the first fall degree of a multi-graded polynomial system generated by the MinRank attack using the KS method is bounded above by the minimal total degree $D_{{\it mgd}}$ of terms with a negative coefficient in

+where $(d_1^{(i)},d_2^{(i)},\dots ,d_s^{(i)})$ is a multi-degree and $n_i$ is the size of each set of variables in the multi-graded system.
+Moreover, in NIST PQC 2nd round, the estimations \cite{Nak20,SP20} in the bi-graded case influenced a parameter selection for Rainbow \cite{NIST3R}.
+However, the theoretical background for such estimations is not clear.